-What is the epigenome
+What is the epigenome?

-Cosmetic chemists have now harnessed the botanical ‘marjoram extract’ to epigenetically restore ageing fibroblasts.
+Cosmetic chemists have now harnessed the positive effects of the botanical ‘marjoram extract’ to epigenetically restore ageing fibroblasts.
 This is achieved via the purified active ingredient directing the gene for collagen production to simply stay ‘switched on’!
 This epigenetic ingredient results in an 18% improved density and 15% improved firmness.